 MP3 files can contain album art information.
-Click the Album Art button at the verv bottom left of the screen to open a small window.
-This Album Art 🕂 🕂
+Click the Album Art button at the very bottom left of the screen to open a small window.
+This window displays the album art of the track currently selected in the library.

 Album art can also be shown next to the the track information display on each Virtual Deck.
 Click on the Display tab in the Setup screen to find this option.
-See "Show Album Art On Deck" on page 35
+See "Show Album Art On Deck" on page 35.